tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 detections.

 In the default configuration, Zeek writes logs into the current directory, one file per log type.
-There are options on how to render them.
-TSV, JSON, and more.
+There are various file formats to choose from, such as TSV, JSON, and others.
 Let's take a look.

 ### Tab-Separated Values (TSV)